10 Accountability Questions That Will Change Your Life

 Here’s something that might surprise you: Monday is my favorite day of the week.

-Sure it’s go, go, go from start to finish.
+My Monday routine hasn’t changed much over the years… Sure it’s go, go, go from start to finish.
 I have five meetings with the team at Early To Rise, using the meeting structure we teach at ETR University.
 I have two coaching calls.
-And of course, I have to write my 1,500 words in the morning before walking ol’ Bally dog.
+And of course, I must write my 1,500 words in the morning before Michelle and I walk Daisy.

 But my favorite part of Monday is email.
 Yep, I love email.